toni-heittola/pelican-btex/README.md

 ## Getting citation counts

 This plugin is fetching citation counts for articles from Google by using [scholar.py](https://github.com/ckreibich/scholar.py).
 Google has query limits and exceeding these limits will blacklist your IP for a while.
 The plugin will try to minimize amount of queries.
-All query results are stored in the cache file at the root of the Pelican project (`google_scholar_cache.cpickle`).
+All query results are stored in the cache file at the root of the Pelican project (`btex_citation_cache.yaml`, or set file with `data-citations`).
 Timestamps are used to decide which articles needs update, and only predefined amount of queries are made per session.
 There is also random waiting time assigned between queries.
 This procedure might be problematic at the beginning when large amount of articles are inserted, as only small portion is queried at each session.
 However, once all articles are queried the plugins should maintain citation count rather close to the one reported by Google Scholar with minimal queries.